LukeMathWalker/pavex/docs/guide/routing/path_patterns.md

 --8<-- "doc_examples/guide/routing/path_patterns/multi_named_parameter/src/blueprint.rs"
 ```

-## Accessing route parameters

-Route parameters are not discarded after a request has been routed.
-You can access their value from your request handler or from a middleware using the [`RouteParams`][RouteParams] extractor.

-Check out the API reference for [`RouteParams`][RouteParams] for more details.

 ## Catch-all parameters

 Route parameters prefixed with a `:` only match a single path segment—they stop at the next `/` or at the end of the path.